-According to the U.S. Bureau of Labor, Software Developers made a median income of $100,690 in 2015.
-As the need for developers and engineers continue to increase, a degree in Software Engineering could give you opportunities in positions such as these:
+According to the U.S. Bureau of Labor, Software Developers made a median income of $103,560 and System Analysts made a median income of $88,270 in 2017.
+The need for developers is expected to increase by 24% and analysts by 9% through 2026.
+A degree in Software Engineering could give you opportunities in positions such as these:

 By participating in internships, students surround themselves within a professional environment while generating experience and future opportunity.
 While internships are not required in this program, students will understand their importance and pursue internship possibilities within Oskaloosa and other surrounding communities.
 Listed below are local companies who have worked with WPU students as interns:

 It's exciting being involved in a constantly changing field.
 Our graduates are applying their knowledge in areas as diverse as Financial Services, Communications, Management and Graduate School.

 WPU opened the doors of the Musco Technology Center in 2008.
 Within the building, students have access to state-of-the-art equipment and machinery, giving them practical experience before graduation.
 The Applied Technology Division holds most of its classes here, along with the Digital Communication program.

 As a student of the Software Engineering program, you will be taking the following courses: